heyjoja/heyjoja/README.md

-## I'm Joja 👋
+## Hi, I'm Joja 👋

 ## what I do? 🕶

-Developer of distributed javascript-based applications with experience in startups, leadership, personal development and team management, some scrum experience.
+I'm Developer of distributed javascript-based applications with experience in startups, leadership, personal development and team management, some scrum experience.

+I've experience working with PHP Javascript NodeJs MongoDB Posgresql SQLite Python Jquery and CMS like Wordpress Prestashop.

 ## Coding experience 🧑🏽‍💻
   * Head of Software Development - Infrapedia (SiliconValley Project - Full-time Online)